00004707/Unreal/source/Editor/Actor Actions/Pivot.rst

 Make pivot offset permament
 =====================================================================

 Pivot point changes are temporary.

-To make Unreal Engine remember your custom settings, set custom pivot offset and select ``Set as Pivot Offset``.
+To make Unreal Engine remember your custom settings, set custom pivot offset and select :guilabel:`Set as Pivot Offset`.

 .. image:: Pivot/images/05.webp
 	:align: center

-You can always reset it to default, using ``Reset Pivot Offset``.
+You can always reset it to default, using :guilabel:`Reset Pivot Offset`.

 .. note::
 	These changes are only applied to selected actor instances.